JamesTiberiusKirk/Portfolio-backend/README.md

 - [] Add a sectret file for db password
 - [] Add a config structure
 - [] Add a routes structure
+- [] Add a models structure for the db

 # Routes
 - GET Rotues: